 Artist, Portrait Painter, Storyteller

-A second-generation West Indian, based in UK, Kofi’s career has been strongly associated with the Black UK arts movement.
+A second-generation West Indian, based in UK, Alvin Kofi’s career has been strongly associated with the Black UK arts movement.
 His creative perspective is very much African-centred through which the Black body becomes his muses as he explores traditional notions of African culture and their place in the historical narrative of the Diaspora.

 Kofi's paintings re-examine universal themes drawing from those ancient mythological stories that he feels still have relevance today.
 Exploring these themes he plays with the representation of ideas repositioning and replacing black bodies in the conversation of how we tell stories our history past and present.